TzachyM/Classisc_ML/README.md

 Kaggle-Titanic.py

-Survival prediction on the Titanic Competition dataset.
-Classification problem approached by data analysis work and feature engineering.
-The data was analyzed by averaging ensemble of random forest, Adaboost and Gradient boosting to achieve the highest accuracy score.
+Utilized the Titanic dataset of survived passengers to understand if a collective of algorithms may achieve better results than one algorithms.
+I preprocessed the data and utilized random forest, gradient boosting and adaboost.
+The collective didn’t exhibit an improvement in accuracy.

 TzachyHousePrediction.py